 Core i7-14700K vs Core Ultra 7 265K

-Two cpus from Intel, targeting different sides of the features and capabilities spectrum.
-The biggest difference comes down to socket.
+Two processors from Intel, targeting different sides of the multi-core performance and single-thread speed spectrum.
+The biggest difference comes down to threads.

 Core i7-14700K